noris-network/koris/docs/addons.rst

     # 1.4 The Application URL (e.g. sample-app) where dex redirects to.
 Substitute with with your Floating IP
     - 'http://%%FLOATING_IP%%:5555/callback'

-With the manifest present, we can deploy Dex into the cluster:
+With the manifest present, we can apply Dex into the cluster:

 .. code:: shell

-    $ kubectl create -f manifests/dex/00-dex.yaml
+    $ kubectl create -f manifests/dex/00-dex.yml

 We should verify everything is running as intended: